Dev121212/react-code-snippet/README.md

-# react-code-snippet README
+# react-code-snippet

-This is the README for your extension "react-code-snippet".
 The developer of this snippet is Devendra.